 This is the time to warm up your existing leads and community followings and make these groups familiar with your launch date.
 You should focus your content marketing on your existing email lists and communities on social media.
 This is less about audience growth and more about working with the people whose attention you have now.

 Additionally, you should be planning ahead and creating the ad copy and content writing surrounding your product and service that will be delivered during your launch period.

 This is the time to deliver the email automation series to your email list, activate your ads on Facebook and Instagram, and link up to your landing and opt-in pages for product offerings, webinars, free toolkits, and initial consult calls.
 Ideally, you will have automated these processes prior and be hands-off on the content creation side.
 This leaves you to be hands-on with community interaction, providing support and information to customers and leads, and focusing on further marketing and administrative decision-making.

 At this time, you’ll sit down and determine what went well, what didn’t go well, and what could be optimized.
 You can understand where your launch soared or fell flat, and how people felt who didn’t opt-in.
 These insights can then be applied for the next launch period for future features, new product releases, bigger online courses, and higher-priced memberships.

 Second, you can apply this multi-phased timeline to any point in your business or brand’s journey.

 A launch can be for the first major “push” in the business, but can also be applied later in your journey with highlighting and advertising future solutions.
-Like the initial launch assumption of “if I build it, the people will come”, this is also the case for new features.
+As the initial launch assumption of “if I build it, the people will come”, this is also the case for new features.
 For instance, if you introduce a new feature in your software portal that betters the user experience, there’s no certainty that your users are going to stumble across it organically or intuitively understand the function immediately.

 What if I’m held to a certain launch date and can’t apply all phases of the launch process?